 Photographer: Praveen Dhavale | Country: India

-Overpower – Set in a rural village in India, the gender expectations have been reversed as the boys’ cheer on the keeper as she looks to clear the ball.
-In India, girls and women are overwhelmingly sidelined in sports.
-Only 11% of registered football players are girls.
+Overpower – Set in a rural village in India, gender expectations have been reversed, as boys cheer on the goalkeeper looking to clear the ball.
+In India, girls and women are overwhelmingly sidelined in sports, with only 11% of registered football players being girls.

-Overtake – Every weekend, these girls chalk the grounds and weave the nets to prepare for their match day.
-In addition to their schoolwork, at a very early age, girls in India have extra responsibilities of cooking and cleaning their home.
-Inspired by sports, the girls work hard to finish schoolwork and family responsibilities so that they may arrive at the grounds on time to help set up their own pitch.
+Overtake – Every weekend, these girls chalk the grounds and weave the nets to prepare for match day.
+In addition to their schoolwork, girls in India take on extra responsibilities at a very early age, including cooking and cleaning at home.
+Inspired by sports, they work hard to finish their chores so they can arrive at the grounds on time to help set up their own pitch.

-Overcome – Peering through this window onto the pitch, the community can see confident and strong girls, fighting hard to score goals.
-These valuable life characteristics are not often encouraged in their community lives.
-Sports give them the opportunity to develop and grow as strong individuals.
-These boys on the sidelines are not just fans of a simple football match; they are witnesses to a transformed generation of girls defying stereotypes, surmounting obstacles and breaking through barriers through sports.
+Overcome – Peering through a window onto the pitch, the community sees confident and strong girls fighting hard to score goals.
+These valuable attributes are not often encouraged in their community lives.
+Sports provide these girls with the opportunity to develop and grow as strong individuals.
+The boys on the sidelines are not just fans of a simple football match; they are witnesses to a transformed generation of girls defying stereotypes, surmounting obstacles, and breaking through barriers through sports.

 CLEOPATRA’S BLOOD, HUMBLE BUT HUNGRY